-HARRISBURG, Pa. - The liquidator of an insolvent insurer asked a Pennsylvania court on May 18 to approve the recommended payment of $6.3 million in claims (In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
+HARRISBURG, Pa. - The liquidator of an insolvent insurer on Aug.
+18 asked a Pennsylvania court to approve a nearly $16 million commutation payment from a reinsurer of certain workers' compensation, general liability and automobile liability policies (In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).

 PITTSBURGH - A Pennsylvania federal judge on Aug.
 12 denied a request by two insurance companies for relief from the judgment approving Pittsburgh Corning Corp.'s Chapter 11 plan of reorganization, finding that she lacks authority to grant the request and that new evidence relied on by the insurers of alleged fraud in the asbestos trust system does not show that the plan approval was procured by fraud.
 The next day, the insurers appealed the ruling (In re: Pittsburgh Corning Corporation, No. 00-22876, W.D.
 Pa.
 Bkcy.
 [Mt.
 McKinley Insurance Company, et al. v.
 Pittsburgh Corning Corporation, Nos.
 13-01639, 14-0144, 14-0182, W.D.
 Pa.]; 2015 U.S. Dist.
 LEXIS 105890).